thuxtable/Personal-Site-01/readme.txt

-To-dos 10/8/14:
+To-dos for 10/8/14:

-Create better signature png for title page
+O Create better signature png for title page

+O Finish new favicon and add

-Ensure #s work for different pages
+X Ensure #s work for different pages

-Get new photograph
+O Get new portrait photo

-Narrow down quotes I like and want to keep
+O Narrow down quotes I like and want to keep

-Put quotes in aside sections so other text wraps around them
+O Put quotes in aside sections so other text wraps around them

-Contact form
+O Input contact form